How much money do you need to buy a house?

 In many ways, the right question to ask is "how much can you afford?" when you want to buy a house.
 We can help you answer that question.
 Check out our mortgage affordability calculator.

-Also think about getting prequalified or preapproved for a mortgage with us.
-These two options will help you understand how much you can afford and give you more confidence when you start shopping for homes.
+Also, think about getting prequalified for a mortgage with us.
+Prequalification can help you understand how much you can afford and give you more confidence when you start shopping for homes.
 Learn more about how to get prequalified for a mortgage.

 The price of the house has a big impact on how much money you need for a down payment.
 The kind of mortgage you get can have a big impact too.